vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 ### Bridge Network Width <a id="bridge-width"></a>

-If you need to create bridge networks with netmasks that are smaller than the default of 16, you can set a new default value.
+If you need to create bridge networks with subnet masks that are smaller than the default of 16 bits, you can set a new default bridge network width.
+For example, you might need to configure a smaller subnet mask to avoid overuse of the VLANs that are assigned to multiple VCHs when users create multiple user-defined bridge networks in those VCHs.
+If you set this value, by default any additional bridge networks that users create in the VCH will have the specified subnet mask.
+Users can override the default value by specifying `docker network create --subnet` when they create a new bridge network.

+**NOTE**: This option is available in vSphere Integrated Containers 1.5.2 and later.

 #### Create VCH Wizard

 Enter a value in the **Bridge network width** text box.
+For example, enter **24** to reduce the size of the subnet mask.

 #### vic-machine Option

 `--bridge-network-width`, `--bnw`

+If the default subnet mask for the bridge network is too large, specify a new subnet mask in the `--bridge-network-width` option.

 <pre>--bridge-network-width 24</pre>